By Conrad Dudderar

 The Yukon Foundation for Excellence has awarded grants totaling more than $500,000 to Yukon Public Schools’ educators over the past 30 years.
 These grants augment the regular school budget by funding creative programs that benefit students across the district.

-“It’s a big honor for a teacher to receive,” YPS Foundation President Sauny Shedeck said.
+“It’s a big honor for a teacher to receive,” YPS Foundation Trustee Sauny Shedeck said.

 Contributions to the non-profit YPS Foundation for Excellence “stay in our schools and directly benefit the students,” Shedeck said in a presentation at the Oct.
 14th Yukon Chamber of Commerce luncheon.